Wedding Newspaper Ideas: What Should Go in Your Wedding Newspaper?

 The couple's story

 How you met, the proposal, what you love about each other.
 This is the heart of the newspaper and usually the first thing guests read.
-It works brilliantly in a two-column feature format with a photo, exactly like a real newspaper profile piece.
-Wedding Newspaper Studio includes a pre-built story template so you're filling in the details rather than starting from scratch.
+A two-column feature with a photo works brilliantly — exactly like a real newspaper profile piece.
+Wedding Newspaper Studio includes a pre-built story template so you are filling in details rather than starting from scratch.

 Order of the day

-A clear timeline of the day's events, ceremony time, drinks reception, wedding breakfast, first dance, and evening.
+A clear timeline of the day's events: ceremony time, drinks reception, wedding breakfast, first dance, and evening.
 Guests genuinely use this, which means your newspaper gets picked up and read rather than left on the table.
-Wedding Newspaper Studio includes a dedicated timeline editor that lets you add, remove, and reorder events with a single click, no fiddling with text boxes or alignment.
+Our timeline editor lets you add, remove, and reorder events with a single click.

 The wedding party

 A named guide to bridesmaids, groomsmen, ushers, flower girls, and anyone else in a formal role.
-Include a short line about each person and their relationship to the couple, guests who don't know everyone find this invaluable.
+Include a short line about each person and their relationship to the couple — invaluable for guests who do not know everyone.

 A short note from the couple to their guests.
 Warm, personal, and sets the tone for the day.
-Think of it as the editorial in a real newspaper, it doesn't need to be long to be meaningful.
+Think of it as the editorial in a real newspaper — it does not need to be long to be meaningful.

-A couples-themed word search is one of the most popular additions to a wedding newspaper, and one of the easiest to create.
-Wedding Newspaper Studio includes a built-in word search designer.
-You provide the words (names, places, things that mean something to you) and it generates the grid automatically, straight into your layout.
+A couples-themed word search is one of the most popular additions — and one of the easiest to create.
+Provide names, places, and inside jokes; our word search designer generates the grid automatically straight into your layout.

 Guest travel map

-Some guest will have travelled a great distance to be at the wedding.
-A map with markers showing just how far they travelled is a great point of interest and shows you appreciate their long journey to be with you.
-Wedding Newspaper Studio provides maps for the World, the United States, Europe and many other regions along with an editor to add markers for guests from distant locations.
+Some guests will have travelled a great distance.
+A map with markers showing how far they travelled is a great talking point and shows you appreciate their journey.
+We provide maps for the world, the United States, Europe, and other regions with an editor to add guest markers.

 Guest messages

 Ask guests in advance to submit a short message, memory, or piece of advice.
-Printed in the newspaper, these become a time capsule of how people felt on the day, and a keepsake the couple will return to for years.
+Printed in the newspaper, these become a time capsule of how people felt on the day — a keepsake you will return to for years.

 The menu

-Printing the wedding breakfast menu in the newspaper gives it a sense of occasion and means guests aren't left wondering what's coming next.
+Printing the wedding breakfast menu gives the newspaper a sense of occasion and means guests are not left wondering what is coming next.

-Make it easy for guests to know where to sit by putting the seating plan in the wedding newspaper.
-It's much less chaotic than guests having to crowd round a board or search every table.
+Make it easy for guests to find their table by including the seating plan in the newspaper.
+It is far less chaotic than everyone crowding around a board.

 Childhood photos